ajgeers/edinburgh-bike-counter/README.md

 Analysis of Edinburgh bike counter data.

-Inspired by [this analysis](https://github.com/jakevdp/JupyterWorkflow) of bike counter data from the Fremont Bridge in Seattle.
+Inspired by [this analysis](https://jakevdp.github.io/blog/2015/07/23/learning-seattles-work-habits-from-bicycle-counts/) of Seattle bike counter data.
+Another take on the Edinburgh dataset can be found [here](https://github.com/JustinMatters/EdinburghBikeData).

 ## Python environment